MAT 092. Foundations of Mathematics. 4 Credits.

 MAT 212.
 Calculus II.
 4 Credits.

 This course is a continuation of MAT 211 Calculus I with emphasis on the methods of integration and their applications.
-The following topics are covered: integration of algebraic, trigonometric, inverse trigonometric, logarithmic, and exponential functions; area between two curves; volumes; arc length; work; fluid pressure; and Hospital's Rule.
+The following topics are covered: integration of algebraic, trigonometric, inverse trigonometric, logarithmic, and exponential functions; area between two curves; volumes; arc length; work; fluid pressure; Hospital's Rule; Sequences and Series.
 Prerequisite: MAT 211.

 MAT 213.
 Calculus III.
 4 Credits.